openforis/collect-earth-online-doc/docs/source/collection/preparing.rst

 How to enable pop-ups varies based on the browser you are using.
 The most used browsers are discussed below.
 However, if your browser is not covered, simply search online for your browser name + “allow pop-ups” and the search engine should return relevant results.

-1. For Google Chrome:

-   i.
+**For Google Chrome:**

+#.
 Check the address bar.
 If it is marked with a pop-up blocked icon (see image below), click on the **[popup blocked]** warning.

-   ii.
+#.
 In the popup window that appears, select **Always allow pop-ups from https://collect.earth/.** Then click **[Done]**.

-   iii.
-If there is no icon, follow the directions here: `https://support.google.com/chrome/answer/95472`__.
+#.
+If there is no icon, follow the directions here: `Chrome Support <https://support.google.com/chrome/answer/95472>`__.

-.. thumbnail:: ../images/prepare1.png
+.. thumbnail:: ../_images/preparing1.png
    :title: The pop-up blocked icon for Chrome.
    :group: preparing

-2. For Mozilla Firefox:

-   i.
+**For Mozilla Firefox:**

+#.
 Check for a yellow bar below the address bar (see image below).
 If there, click on the **[Options]** button.

-   ii.
+#.
 In the popup window that appears, select **Allow pop-ups for** collect.earth.

-   iii.
-If there is no icon, follow the directions here: `https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting#w_pop-up-blocker-settings`__.
+#.
+If there is no icon, follow the directions here: `Mozilla Support <https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting#w_pop-up-blocker-settings>`__.

-.. thumbnail:: ../images/prepare2.png
+.. thumbnail:: ../_images/preparing2.png
    :title: The pop-up blocked icon for Firefox.
    :group: preparing
+   :align: center

 Option 1: Work on a public project
 ----------------------------------

 1. From the **Home** page, you can begin collecting data on public projects.
 There are map pins representing each project at the project location.
 2. Select a project by first clicking on a map pin.
 Then from the pop-up **Project info** menu, click on the name of one of the projects in the pop-up window.

-.. thumbnail:: ../images/prepare3.png
+.. thumbnail:: ../_images/preparing3.png
    :title: Joining a public project.
    :group: preparing
+   :align: center

 3. This will take you to the **project’s homepage**, a screen that shows a **Map** of the whole study region on the left & the **Data Collection Toolbar** on the right.
 4. Under **Plot Navigation**, Click the green **[Go to first plot]** button to begin collecting information.

-.. thumbnail:: ../images/prepare4.png
+.. thumbnail:: ../_images/preparing4.png
    :title: The project's homepage.
    :group: preparing
+   :align: center

 Option 2: Select a project from an institution
 ----------------------------------------------

 1. If your institution has a specific project you want to work on, make sure you are logged in and then click on your institution’s name on the left-hand side of the **Home** page.
 You may want to use the **Enter text to filter** box to find your institution.
 2. A drop-down list of the institution’s available projects will open.
 Select the project of interest by clicking on the project’s name.

-.. thumbnail:: ../images/prepare5.png
+.. thumbnail:: ../_images/preparing5.png
    :title: Navigating to a project from an institution.
    :group: preparing

 3. This will take you to the project’s home screen as described above.
 4. Click the **[Go to first plot]** button to begin collecting information.

-5. You can also go to a project through the **Institution’s** page via the **info button** described in A.2-4 above.
+5. You can also go to a project through the **Institution’s** page via the **info button**.

-   i.
-There are three colors of projects on the **Institution** page.
+   - There are three colors of projects on the **Institution** page.
 Blue-green highlighted project names have completed data collection.

-   ii.
-Yellow project names are partly collected.
+   - Yellow project names are partly collected.

-   iii.
-Red project names have no data collected.
+   - Red project names have no data collected.

 The analysis screen
 -------------------